uobdv/Design-Verification/index.md

 - Lab-based seminars with associated remote desktop bookings are scheduled at 12:00 on Tuesdays in weeks 1-7 and also in weeks 11-12.
 These can cover setting up remote access to the EDA tools, an introduction to using the EDA tools, help with using the various languages, methodologies, etc.

-- A peer learning sessions are scheduled at 10:00 on Fridays in weeks 1-7 and also in weeks 11-12.
+- Peer learning sessions are scheduled at 10:00 on Fridays in weeks 1-7 and also in weeks 11-12.

 ## Making contact